 Proofing baskets support the shaped loaves during their final rise before baking.
 I use a proofing basket which came with a cotton lining, but you can just use a tea towel lined bowl.

-I got my proofing basket from Ali Express for about $15.
+I got my proofing basket for about $15.
 In either case coat it generously with flour.
 Use your fingers to rub the flour into the cloth — this is what will keep the dough from sticking.

 Shape your dough into a nice round, dust in more flour and place into your well floured basket/bowl and sit in a nice warm place for 4-6 hours.

 Alternatively, place the covered basket in the refrigerator and let them rise slowly overnight, 12 to 15 hours.
 If rising overnight, bake the loaves straight from the fridge; no need to warm them before baking.